 Will it be enough to restore email privacy ?

-Is SMTP STS a major step towards email security and enough to restore email privacy?
+STARTTLS prevents metadata leakage (like the “Subject” line) and can negotiate forward secrecy for your emails – but is SMTP STS still a major step towards email security and enough to restore email privacy?
 Our answer is NO.

-It’s here where things start getting a bit fishy – as strengthening SMTP security will only protect emails from source SMTP to destination SMTP servers – and that’s it.
+It’s here where things start getting a bit fishy – as strengthening SMTP security will only protect emails from source SMTP to destination SMTP servers (only if we get it right) – and that’s it.

 Consequently, following main concerns will remain: